KnoAtom/knoatom-web/README.md

 I think all that needs to be done to keep the database up to date is to do the following:

+    ./manage.py syncdb
     ./manage.py migrate

 If it becomes more complicated than that, I'll update this more, but I think that's it.

+### Installing Initial Categories

+To bring in the initial categories into the database, you need to provide a 'fixture' that contains the data.
+To bring in the initial categories from `web_init_categories.json` do:

+    ./manage.py migrate
+    ./manage.py loaddata web_init_categories.json

+### Creating Fixtures

+You can read more about this in the South documentation, but it is more or less this:

+    ./manage.py dumpdata web > web.json

+`web` referring to the application that is set up in django (`web` is what ours is).
+This outputs the fixture to `web.json`, rather than print it to the screen.

+You can omit the web to dump all the data from the database.